Guinness Shepherd’s Pie is a fun twist on the classic Irish recipe! Great to make for St Patrick’s Day or as a beef casserole.

 I have not found a fool proof way to do this.

 But!
-If you follow the instructions below, this has been the best version I have found to date.
+If you follow the instructions below in the recipe, this has been the best method I have found to date.

 I did have some leakage where the sauce started to pool up on top of the potatoes, but it disappeared when ready to serve.